-Best Alan Watts Books That Will Open Up Your Perspective
+Best Alan Watts Books That Will Change Your Life

 Alan Watts was a British prolific author, writer and speaker.
 He produced his first booklet in 1932 when he was seventeen years old.
 And during his lifetime, he wrote 25 books in total.

 He was best known for interpreting Eastern philosophies and religions such as Buddhism, Hinduism, and Taoism and making them accessible to the Western audience.
 From a young age, the author was fascinated by Asian art, literature, and philosophy and later became an active member of the London Buddhist Lodge.

 But as an Episcopal priest for a period of time in his middle years, he was also well-versed with the Western religions.
 In his books, you will find him drawing insights from both the Eastern and Western philosophies.